What is Just-In-Time Reporting?

 The Fellow's Sponsor here at Vanderbilt University must sign and date, and provide his/her email address and phone number.

-A Business Official (BO) in the Office of Contract and Grant Accounting Office (OCGA) must sign the Activation Notice as the Institutional Business Official.
+A Business Official (BO) in Research Finance (RF) must sign the Activation Notice as the Institutional Business Official.
 To ensure the proper review of your Activation Notice, have the Activation Notice filled out before BO signature.
-Activation Notices can be sent via campus mail, or walked over to OCGA, for signature.
+Activation Notices can be sent via campus mail, walked over to RF, or signed electronically.

 The Fellow should email a copy of the fully signed and completed Activation Notice to firstname.lastname@example.org so that the Fellowship can be awarded by the Sponsored Programs Administration Again, the Fellow is responsible for submitting the original, completed Activation Notice to the NIH awarding IC mailing address identified on page 5 of the Notice of Research Fellowship Award, and it must be submitted to the NIH awarding IC as of the day the Fellow begins training.